| |

 |

-received his B.A. in Anthropology, with an emphasis in
+Mr. Case received his M.A. in Anthropology, with an emphasis in

 Archaeology, from the University of California San Diego in